Within the downtown Ludington region, several murals grace the façades of local area businesses, telling stories of the area’s rich history.

 From May-October, Legacy Plaza (formerly James Street Plaza) is the venue for the Ludington Farmer’s Market, open Fridays from 3-8pm.
 Purchase some produce fresh from local farms, or pick up some baked goods, jewelry, or handmade craft items.
 Final Friday Experiences (formerly Friday Night Live) take place the last Friday of each month from May-September.
 Food vendors, music, kid’s games, and entertainment make this event very popular with visitors and residents alike.
 Other festivals that take place downtown throughout the year are the Ludington Area Jaycees July 4th Freedom Festival, Octoberfest, and the New Year’s Eve Lighted Ball Drop.

-Don’t Miss the Local Art & Galleries
+Local Art & Galleries

 Need a bit of culture in your life?
 The Ludington Area Center for the Arts is located just off Ludington Avenue on South Harrison Street, and is the venue for concerts, writer’s forums, and theater productions.
 Ludington’s Waterfront Park has a collection of unique sculptures you won’t want to miss.
 There are also painted murals on the facades of nine downtown businesses, making for an interesting walking tour.
 Ludington is home to many galleries featuring the talents of local artists including photographers, painters, potters, jewelers, crafters, and more.

-Family-Friendly Parks and Recreation
+Downtown Parks & Recreation